sjamescarter/seekify/README.md

 ```

 ### Active Storage
-Additionally, the schema includes active storage tables for storing and associating images with Events and Profiles.
+Additionally, the schema includes active storage tables for storing and associating images with Events, Profiles and Venues.

 ## Seed Data
 Seed data is commented out in the db/seeds.rb file.
 To use this data, uncomment the appropriate lines and run: